Paying for Care Home Wales: Self-Funding, Council Funding, and Your Options

 Planning for the transition from self-funding to council funding is essential.
 When capital approaches £50,000, contact the council's adult services team to begin the financial assessment before the money runs out.
 Running out of capital without a council assessment in progress creates an emergency situation — the care home may issue a notice period, and emergency council placements offer limited choice.

-The Wales Elder Care Guide includes a funding tracker that projects when your parent will cross the £50,000 threshold and a step-by-step process for managing the self-funding to council-funding transition.
+The Wales Elder Care Guide includes a funding tracker that projects when your parent will reach the £50,000 threshold and a step-by-step process for managing the self-funding to council-funding transition.

 Get Your Free Wales — Care Needs Assessment Checklist